jarvispact/nope/docs/blog-post-write-your-own-zod/BLOGPOST.md

 ## The basic Idea

 1. With a **union type** we can represent that a variable is `Either` this or that.
-In other terms we might say a validation was `Ok` or it had failed with an `Err`.
+In other terms we might say a validation was `Ok` or it failed with an `Err`.
 This is how we can express this with a typescript type:

 ```ts
 type Ok<T> = { status: 'OK'; value: T };